Johnhi19/optimal_pooling/README.md

 - **NumPy** (install using `pip install numpy`)

 ### Simulation Script
-The main simulation script is `optimal_pool_size.py`.
-It:
+The main simulation script is `test_simulation.py`.
+It contains all the important functions used by the other analyses.
-1. Generates a synthetic population with a specified prevalence of infection.
-2. Simulates three pooling strategies: Fixed-size, Hierarchical, and Adaptive.
-3. Optimizes the pool size for each strategy to minimize the total number of tests.
-4. Evaluates each strategy based on key metrics, including sensitivity, specificity, and cost-effectiveness.